-If the customer is Then the county of fiscal responsibility An American Indian with on- reservation status; or Does not affect enrollment.
+Then the county of fiscal responsibility reservation status; or Does not affect enrollment.
 Developmentally disabled. , , , , , Affects enrollment with a program contractor.

 Term Definition County of Fiscal Responsibility The county of fiscal responsibility is the

 Arizona county that is responsible for paying the state's funding match for the customer's ALTCS Service Package.
 The county of physical presence (the county in which the customer physically resides) and the county of fiscal responsibility may be the same county or different counties.